danielrmeyer/TypedPhysicsSimulations/README.md

 # Sample Physics Simulation

-In the sample code below we are simulating the SHO using scala 3.
+In the sample code below we are simulating the damped simple harmonic oscillator using scala 3.
 Physical units are no longer just Doubles but now have proper physical dimensions.
 The compiler is now doing dimensional analysis.